tdwg/tcs2/docs/feature-report/README.md

 ## Changes

-The most important change is that while in TCS 1 the `Name` element on of the Taxon Concept is required and the `AccordingTo` element is not, in TCS 2 it is the `accordingTo` property that is required.
+The most important change is that while in TCS 1 the `Name` element of the Taxon Concept is required and the `AccordingTo` element is not, in TCS 2 it is the `accordingTo` property that is required.
 Every TCS 2 Taxon Concept object has to have a source, or `accordingTo`, which is a publication or other other form of communication where a taxon is defined in a certain way.
 This means that every Taxon Concept is traceable to a source and identifiable.
 With regards to the Name, in TCS 1 a `Name` can either be a text node, so a string, or a reference (`ref`) to a `TaxonName` element with an `id` attribute.
 This is completely analogous to the use of the Darwin Core `scientificName` and the TCS `taxonName`, respectively, in TCS 2.

 The most important structural change we made was dismantling the Taxon